 When switching direct current, a freewheel diode must be connected parallel to the load.
-The polarity must be carried out in such a way that the diode locks at the normal operating voltage and briefly closes the voltage spike which always occurs when the switch is opened.
+The polarity must be carried out in such a way that the diode locks at the normally adjacent operating voltage and short-circuits the voltage peak, which always occurs in the opposite direction when the reed switch is opened.

 In the case of capacitive loads and lamp loads, increased inrush currents occur which can lead to disturbances up to the welding of the contacts.
 When switching charged capacitors (e.g. also cable capacities), a sudden discharge occurs, the intensity of which depends on the capacity and the length of the supply line to be considered as series resistor to the switch.
 The discharge current tip is largely reduced by a series resistance to the capacitor.
 It should be as large as possible to limit the discharge current to a permissible value.

 Incandescent filaments have a resistance in the cold, i.e. in the non-switched state, which is about ten times smaller than in a glowing state.
 This means that when the power is switched on, if only for a short time a ten times higher current flows than in the glowing, static state of the lamp.
 This 10-times inrush current surge can be reduced to an acceptable level by means of a series-switched power limiting resistor.
-One possibility is the ParalleIschaltung of a resistor to the switch, which continuously heats the lamp thread in the switched off state so far that it is not yet glowing.
+One possibility is the parali switching of a resistor to the reed switch, which constantly preheats the lamp thread in the switched off state so far that it just does not glow.

-Reed is based on a reed switch that switches when a defined magnetic field is approached.
-Accordingly, this system is precisely matched to our products.
+The reed technology is based on a reed switch, which switches by magnetic influence.
+Our products are precisely matched to each other for this interaction.
 An additional external magnetic field can influence this and lead to malfunctions.
 Therefore they keep enough distance from magnetic fields, E. G. transformers, Motors,…

 By falling or similar shock effects, the function of the sensors and relays can be severely affected, or lead to a failure.